 Places to visit

 High above Chur is Brambruesch.
 This beautiful destination offers something for everybody.
 Hiking in summer with breathtaking views on Chur and the Rhine-Valley.
 Skiing and snowboarding in Winter, so close to the City.
 Several restaurants and huts make sure that the culinary desires of the guests in Brambruesch are taken good care of.
 This is where the guests sit on the terrace in the middle of pure nature, let the sun shine in the face and enjoy the beautiful scenery.
-More adventurous tourists take a sleigh ride at night from Brambruesch down to the Valley.
+More adventurous tourists take a sledge ride at night from Brambruesch down to the Valley.

 Settled in prehistoric times, this was also the location of a Roman castle.
 In 451 first bishop residence with simple church.
 In the 8th century a cathedral of Carolingian style was built.
-Some ornaments of this cathedral still remain (marble panels under the altar of St. Laurentius and St. Fidelis) The present cathedral was built between 1150 and 1272.
+Some ornaments of this cathedral still remain (marble panels under the altar of St. Laurentius and St. Fidelis).
+The present cathedral was built between 1150 and 1272.
 Romanesque work can be found on the upper part of columns as well as on the apostles' columns.
 It also has a Gothic-styled tabernacle (1484).

 The Rathaus - Town hall